redox-os/ion/text/0000-scopes.md

 variable.

 ```
-TODO EXAMPLE
+let a = 1

+fn parent
+  fn child
+    echo ${global::a} # prints 1
+  end
+end

+parent
 ```

 ### Restriction
 [function-scope-restrictions]: #function-scope-restrictions

 Variables defined after the function should never be accessible, meaning there needs to be some sort of ordering to insertions.
 Note that together these restrictions make sure it doesn't matter where the function is called from, only where it's defined.

 # Drawbacks
 [drawbacks]: #drawbacks

-Why should we *not* do this?
+Functions can no longer mutate outer environment, which might make things more complicated.
+It also adds complexity to the language and code, and shells usually have very simple syntax.
+However, this would improve the overall quality of scripts written in ion so it's probably worth it anyway.
+Namespaces, ordering and even `assign` are features we could live without, but a basic scoping mechanism would improve things a lot.

 # Alternatives
 [alternatives]: #alternatives

-What other designs have been considered?
-What is the impact of not doing this?
+We could let local variables have their own `local` keyword, which wouldn't be the default.
+However, then everybody would just be pushed to use that and the old `let` syntax would be wasted.
+Alternatively we could keep this RFC but also add a `global` keyword for bypassing scopes.
+However global variables are usually harder to find that way rather than letting each global variable be defined in the global scope where you can easily see all of them.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-What parts of the design are still TBD?
+How in the world are you supposed to mutate variables outside of a function???
+Ion doesn't have references yet so right now return values are the only option.